aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-09/lesson-01.md

 ## Where to get data?

-We are going to work with [Corpora](https://github.com/dariusk/corpora), a collection of collections.
+We are going to work with [Corpora](https://github.com/dariusk/corpora), a collection of different [corpus](https://en.wikipedia.org/wiki/Text_corpus).
 A wonderful resource of json files on all kinds of topics.

 {{<p5js autoplay=1 width="300" height="500">}}
 let data;